-B & M Farms Blueberry Patch in Silsbee is open for blueberry picking with very affordable prices.
+This is a family farm in Silsbee is open for blueberry picking with very affordable prices.
 They use no pesticides so you can eat while you pick!
 The farm also has a country store selling pure Texas vanilla, jellies, raw honey, and much more.

 Berryland Farms in Winnie grows a variety of produce all year long.
 Right now, they have tons of blackberries, green tomatoes, peppers, and cucumbers.
 Check Facebook for details and updates!